ShivamAgarwal-code/Scientia-DAO/README.md

-# Welcome to Scientia DAO
+# Welcome to Reserchia DAO

 ### What is our main idea?